lk-umw-cpsc/gwyneth/README.md

 Now, to install Homebase:

-  1) Download the database file *homebasedb.sql* located in the sql folder at https://github.com/jbbuechler/GwynethsGift.\
+  1) Download the database file *homebasedb.sql* located in this repository's sql folder.\
      • Open the file on GitHub and select the **Raw** button.\
      • When the file is opened, select Ctrl-S on keyboard and select *Save as* to save the file locally.